 Heath Poll Database is an archive of exclusively health-oriented survey questions.
 It is designed to support research on topics like the social determinants of health, access to care, individual health status, health policy, and health politics.

 India-specific, Sector specific and State specific sites compiling secondary level socio-economic statistical data about India and its states on more than 35 variables.
-For full access click IP Login in blue banner on site.
-Please click Logout on blue banner when finished.
+Access is limited to 1 user at a time.
+Please log out when you are finished.

 "Labour statistics play an essential role in the efforts of member States to achieve decent work for all and for the ILO's support of these efforts.
 These statistics are needed for the development and evaluation of policies towards this goal and for assessing progress towards decent work.
 They are also an important tool for information and analysis, helping to increase understanding of common problems, explain actions and mobilize interest." (from database homepage)